YangVincent/text-yelp/README.md

 3
 ```

-An example of a response for general `yac` usage with the request:
+Next, an example of a response for general `yac` usage with the request:

 ```
 yac